IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the generators must be defined as columns of these files, only those with values different from 0.

 To force an ESS to consume 0 a value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
-It can also be used for upper-bounding and/or lower-bounding the consumption of any ESS (e.g., pumped-hydro storage, battery).
+It can also be used for upper-bounding and/or lower-bounding the consumption of any ESS (e.g., pumped-hydro storage, battery, DSM).
 If the user introduces a maximum consumption value lower than the minimum consumption value, the model will adjust the minimum consumption value to match the maximum.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.